moshehoff/FamilyHistory/content/index.md

 * [The Founding Generation](/pages/founders)
 * [The Hoffman history in Australia](pages/hoffman_history)
 * [Hoffman??
 Hochman??
 The Story of a Family Name](pages/the_names)
-* [Profiles of Interest](pages/profiles-of-interest) - Profiles with extended biographical information
+* [Profiles with Biographies](pages/profiles-of-interest) - Profiles with extended biographical information
+* [Profiles with Galleries](pages/profiles-with-gallery) - Profiles with images in their gallery
 * [About](pages/about) - About this website
 * [All Profiles](pages/all-profiles) - Complete list of 546 family members